Surgical Periodontal Treatments Corpus Christi

 Your Home for Advanced Periodontal Care

 In some cases, standard periodontal treatments aren’t enough; many periodontal patients require surgical care to restore their oral health or prepare their smiles for dental implants.
 As a board-certified periodontist, Dr. Garcia is trained to perform a wide variety of surgical procedures to meet the needs of his patients.
-To learn more about the available surgical periodontal treatments at our Corpus Christi, TX periodontal office or to schedule a consultation, please reach out to our periodontal team today.
+To learn more about the available surgical periodontal treatments at our Corpus Christi periodontal office or to schedule a consultation, please reach out to our team at South Texas Periodontics & Implants today.

 Why Choose South Texas Periodontics & Implants for Surgical Periodontal Treatments?